coder/websocket/README.md

 websocket is a minimal and idiomatic WebSocket library for Go.

-Go 1.12 is required as it uses a new [feature](https://github.com/golang/go/issues/26937#issuecomment-415855861) in net/http to perform WebSocket handshakes.

 This library is not final and the API is subject to change.

 If you have any feedback, please feel free to open an issue.